Onewheel vs Electric Skateboard (Comparison)

 Riding Versatility

 I don’t think it’s surprising that the onewheel thrives offroad.
-I love how seamlessly you can go from shredding the pavement to the grass.
+I love how seamlessly you can go from the pavement to the grass.
 You don’t have to worry about rough terrain as much as you do with most electric skateboards.

 Remote-Less

-Baller Phone App
+Great Phone App

-Onewheel put a ton of resources into developing a baller iPhone & Android App.
+Onewheel put a ton of resources into developing a great iPhone & Android App.
 You can dim the headlights, check the mileage, earn badges, and compete on leaderboards.
 It’s the most impressive electric riding app I’ve used.

 Wobbly Carving